The New Dental Specialty of Orofacial Pain

 3. Help address the chronic pain and opioid crisis by ensuring that the public is served and protected through recognition of an evidence-based standard of care for orofacial pain disorders.

 4. Bring Dentistry and Medicine together in Healthcare.
-Since specialists in Orofacial Pain are primarily reimbursed by medical health plans instead of dental insurance plans, it allows Dentistry to be closer into Medicine and health care in general.
+Since specialists in Orofacial Pain are primarily reimbursed by medical health plans instead of dental insurance plans, it allows Dentistry to be closer to Medicine and health care in general.

 5. Support and expand the role of Dentistry in the rapidly evolving field of pain management and science and broaden the scope of practice and maintain a high profile in the rapidly evolving field of pain management.